Opulent Eating: Where To Find Gold-Flaked Food In LA

 8718 W 3rd St, Los Angeles

-Just because it’s already extra, pretty much every sushi dish comes with gold leaf at Chateau Hanare, the new and completely haute restaurant from Reika Alexander, owner of New York’s En Japanese Brasserie, in collaboration with Hollywood hot spot Chateau Marmont.
+Just because it’s already extra, pretty much every sushi dish—including this sakura wood smoked sturgeon caviar on housemade toast—comes with gold leaf at Chateau Hanare, the new and completely haute restaurant from Reika Alexander, owner of New York’s En Japanese Brasserie, in collaboration with Hollywood hot spot Chateau Marmont.

 8097 Selma Ave, Los Angeles